Alan19/react-justified-layout-ts/README.md

 Add the `TSJustifiedLayout` component to your code with the following props:

-- `layoutItems: number[];` - An array of aspect ratios for the images you are adding to the grid
+- `aspectRatioList: number[];` - An array of aspect ratios for the images you are adding to the grid
 - `itemSpacing?: number;` - The amount of spacing between each image, in pixels.
 (Default: 10)
 - `rowSpacing?: number;` - The amount of spacing between each row, in pixels.
 (Default: 10)
 - `targetRowHeight?: number;` - The target row height for a row, in pixels.
 (Default: 320)